Accretion-Driven Turbulence in the Circumgalactic Medium: Hydrodynamic Simulations -- Results

-The bottom panels of Fig.~\ref{fig:sigma_t_time} show the corresponding development of the mass-weighted average inflow velocity $\uin$ and sound speed $\csg$, where we use a geometric mean of the sound speed to give a better sense of the relative abundance of the cool and hot CGM phases.
+The second and third panels of Fig.~\ref{fig:sigma_t_time} show the corresponding development of the mass-weighted average inflow velocity $\uin$ and the geometrically averaged sound speed $\csg$, where we use a geometric rather than arithmetic mean to give a better sense of the relative abundance of the cool and hot CGM phases.
 The snapshots and radial shells are the same as in the top panel.
 At early times the inflow velocity rapidly increases from zero to values larger than $\vc$, with an inward accelerating $\uin$ profile indicating free-fall.
-This free-fall is a result of the rapid drop in $\csg$ and loss of pressure support, which is a consequence of rapid cooling at $r\lesssim\Rsonic$ where $\tcools<\tff$.
-The inflow then starts to slow down, with $\uin$ first decreasing at inner radii and gradually at larger radii, converging to $\uin\approx 50\kms\approx\vc/2$ at $r<\Rsonic$ and to lower values of $\uin$ at larger radii.
+This free-fall is a result of the rapid drop in $\csg$ and loss of pressure support, which is a consequence of rapid cooling at $r\lesssim\Rsonic$ where $\tcools<\tff$ (see eqns.~\ref{eq:t_cool}--\ref{eq:r_sonic}).
+The inflow then starts to slow down, with $\uin$ first decreasing at inner radii and subsequently at larger radii, converging to $\uin\approx 50\kms\approx\vc/2$ at $r<\Rsonic$ and to lower values of $\uin$ at larger radii.
 This slowing down is coincident with the development of turbulence seen in the top panel, indicating that turbulence provides partial support against gravity within $\Rsonic$ and the flow transitions from free-fall to a turbulence dissipation-limited inflow.
 At the same time the sound speed converges to $\csg\ll\vc$ within $\Rsonic$ and to $\csg\approx\vc$ outside $\Rsonic$.
-After the transition to a dissipiation limited inflow the profiles of $\uin$ and $\csg$ remain constant, demonstrating that the inflow becomes quasi-steady.
+After the transition to a dissipation limited inflow, the profiles of $\uin$ and $\csg$ remain constant, demonstrating that the inflow becomes quasi-steady.

+The bottom panel of Fig.~\ref{fig:sigma_t_time} shows the evolution of the mean density profile.
+Mean densities initially decrease by a factor of a few, and then remain rather constant throughout the simulation.
+When the flow becomes quasi-steady, the mean density slope is $\langle\nH\rangle\sim r^{-2}$ at radii within the sonic radius of $10-30\,{\rm kpc}$ and a somewhat shallower slope of $\sim r^{-1.5}$ at radii $50-200\,{\rm kpc}$ beyond the sonic radius.